 3. Leasing Apartments

 Multi-family property fundamentals differ greatly from those of other commercial properties.
+Knowing how to maintain an apartment building; is very different from maintaining a retail asset.

 In markets without rent control, apartment leases typically run for 12 months.